South Korea

 Grant Period

-Grant support is for two academic years.
-However, renewal for the second year is contingent upon the grantee achieving academic success (above a 3.0/4.0 GPA or equivalent) during the first year.
+Grant support is for two academic years, with renewal for the second year contingent upon academic success (above a 3.0/4.0 GPA or equivalent) during the first year.

 Orientation

-A virtual pre-departure orientation session will be offered by the Commission during the spring/summer of 2024 prior to grantee arrival in Korea.
+A virtual pre-departure orientation session will be offered by the Fulbright Korea Commission during the spring/summer of 2025 prior to grantee arrival in Korea.

-Grantees are also expected to attend any in-country orientation programming required by their host university or the Commission.
+Grantees are also expected to attend any in-country orientation programming required by their host university or the Fulbright Korea Commission.

 Candidate Profile